zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/ajax-binding.md

 ![New entity data model](images/entity-data-model.png)
 1. Pick the "Generate from database" option and click "Next".
 Configure a connection to the Northwind database.
 Click "Next".
 ![Choose the connection](images/entity-data-model.png)
 1. Choose the "Products" table from the "Which database objects do you want to include in your model?".
 Leave all other options as they are set by default.
 Click "Finish".
-Your model is created!
 ![Choose the Products table](images/database-objects.png)
 1. Open HomeController.cs and add a new action method which will return the Products as JSON.
 The grid will make ajax requests to this action.